Yassamin Ansari: Political positions

 Ansari has advocated for climate action and sustainability efforts.

-Ansari has expressed support for unions and LGBT rights.
-She has also supported expanding temporary and affordable housing options to help address homelessness in Phoenix.
+Ansari supports labor unions and LGBTQ rights.

+In 2022, Ansari supported expanding temporary and affordable housing options to help address homelessness in Phoenix.

-Israel and Palestine
+Following the killing of Alex Pretti in January 2026, Ansari called for abolishing ICE.

+Foreign policy

-Ansari had been endorsed by the political arm of the pro-Israel advocacy group Democratic Majority for Israel.
-Ansari has endorsed continued U.S. military aid to Israel "without additional conditions", and has advocated for the expansion of the Abraham Accords.
-Ansari criticized a proposal by Senator Bernie Sanders that would block $20 billion in arm sales to Israel amid the Gaza war, arguing that "this resolution will attempt to deprive Israel of the materials needed for deterrence and defense while also accomplishing nothing to improve the situation in Gaza."
+Ansari was endorsed by the pro-Israel lobby group Democratic Majority for Israel (DMFI), and supported continued U.S. military aid to Israel "without additional conditions" along with the expansion of the Abraham Accords during her 2024 election campaign.
+In November 2024, Ansari criticized a proposal by Senator Bernie Sanders that would block $20 billion in arm sales to Israel amid the Gaza war, saying, "this resolution will attempt to deprive Israel of the materials needed for deterrence and defense while also accomplishing nothing to improve the situation in Gaza."

-In January 2025, Ansari was among a minority of House Democrats to back legislation rebuking and sanctioning the International Criminal Court (ICC) and its officials over arrest warrants issued against Israeli leaders.
-Ansari argued that the ICC's actions were inappropriate, stating that "As a liberal democracy with an independent judiciary, Israel has the responsibility of investigating allegations of wrongdoing".
+In January 2025, Ansari was among a minority of House Democrats who voted for legislation rebuking and sanctioning the International Criminal Court (ICC) and its officials over arrest warrants issued against Israeli leaders.
+Ansari said that the ICC's actions were inappropriate and "as a liberal democracy with an independent judiciary, Israel has the responsibility of investigating allegations of wrongdoing".

+In June 2025, Ansari expressed support for the now-defunct Iran nuclear deal and opposed U.S. military intervention in Iran.
+She condemned the 2026 Iran war, calling for an immediate end to the conflict in April 2026.
+In 2026, Ansari signed onto the Block the Bombs Act which intends to block the transfer and sale of offensive weaponry to Israel.